 Many organizations find it beneficial to hire an attorney to help them through this process.

-The fact is your church is already exempt from federal taxation and your members are making donations that they may deduct from their taxable income.
+The fact is your church is already exempt from federal taxation, and your members are making contributions that they may deduct from their taxable income.
 However, if your church administers many charitable missions and services, it might benefit from the financial transparency that comes with 501(c)(3) exemption status.

 Sign Up For Our Free Webinar On The 5 Keys For Church Financial Stewardship

 Raising the funds to meet the mission and ministry needs of churches is becoming increasingly challenging.
-During this webinar we will look at some of the critical factors that make a church financially healthy and what tools you need to see where you are at and positive goals to aim for.
+During this webinar we will look at some of the critical factors that make a church financially healthy, the tools you need to see where you are at, and positive goals to aim for.
 We will discuss how to be good stewards of your church’s resources and explore some best practices for overseeing your finances.
-Through this Webinar you will learn how to:
+This webinar will teach you:

-- Principles of Stewardship and how it impacts your church
+- Principles of stewardship and how they impact your church

-- Review financial reports to make strong financial choices
+- How to view reports to make strong financial choices

-- Review and monitor giving trends within your congregation and membership
+- How to monitor giving trends within your congregation and membership

 Dan Kimball is a seasoned fundraiser with twenty years of experience in strategic fund development and nonprofit management.
 He’s currently developing Aplos’ Donor Management Platform to help nonprofits connect with (and cultivate!) their donor base.